 Guaranteed debts refer to debt obligations that are fully guaranteed by the guarantor.
+The rating assigned to fully guaranteed debt will be equivalent to the rating on the senior unsecured debt of the guarantor, if we assess the guarantee as qualifying for a rating substitution as a form of credit enhancement (as further described below).
 However, there could be more than one guarantor for a debt issue.
-In the case that the debt issue is guaranteed by more than one guarantor and each guarantor guarantees only a proportional amount of the obligation, we usually assign the lowest ICR (or senior unsecured debt ratings) on any of the guarantors to that debt issue.
-On the contrary, if two or more guarantors jointly and severally guarantee the full amount of the issue and those guarantors are not highly correlated (i.e., the guarantors are not in the same industries and/or the same countries/regions), the issue could be assigned a rating higher than the highest ICR (or senior unsecured debt ratings) among the guarantors.
+In the case that the debt issue is guaranteed by multiple guarantors and each guarantor guarantees only a proportional amount of the obligation, we usually assign the lowest senior unsecured debt ratings on any of the guarantors to that debt issue.
+Conversely, if two or more guarantors jointly and severally guarantee the full amount of the issue and those guarantors are not highly correlated (i.e., the guarantors are not in the same industries and/or the same countries/regions), the issue could be assigned a rating higher than the highest senior unsecured debt ratings among the guarantors.
 In most instances, the ICR on the guarantor stays at a higher level than the ICR on the issuer over the duration of the debt issue.
 However, in the case of a deterioration in the guarantor's creditworthiness, to the extent that the ICR on the guarantor falls below the ICR on the issuer, the rating assigned to the guaranteed issue will be equal to the senior unsecured debt rating of the issuer.